 The Modern Foreign Languages department prides itself on having a team of dedicated and passionate teachers, supported by native language assistants who contribute to the achievement of excellent levels of oral competence.

-The curriculum is set up for pupils to learn French, German and Spanish at different points in the First, Second and Third Forms (Years 7, 8 and 9).
+The curriculum is set up for pupils to learn French and Spanish at different points in the First, Second and Third Forms (Years 7, 8 and 9).
 These languages can then be studied at IGCSE level up to A Level.
-There are also opportunities for pupils to learn Arabic, Italian and Mandarin as part of our vibrant extra-curricular programme and to study French with Business as part of the Sixth Form enrichment programme.
+There are also opportunities for pupils to learn Arabic, Italian, Mandarin or Japanese from scratch as part of our vibrant extra-curricular programme or as part of the Duke of Edinburgh Award Scheme's skills element.
+French or Spanish with Business can also be taken as part of the Sixth Form enrichment programme.

 The department organises two whole school events per year to encapsulate a passion for languages.
 The European Day of Languages involves fun activities such as Japanese drumming and a Flamenco workshop.
-Languages are also celebrated through poetry, drama and singing involving over a hundred pupils in the MFL Festival.
+Languages are also celebrated through poetry, drama and singing in the MFL Festival involving over a hundred pupils, from First Form (Year 7) to Upper Sixth (Year 13).

 Outside the classroom those studying IGCSE are encouraged to attend our termly MFL Bungee lectures designed to stretch and challenge linguistically as well as learn about the cultural richness and diversity of each country.
 Sixth Form linguists attend “Café Lingua” which provides stimulating outside lectures, theatre trips, debates against other schools and various workshops.